2020 United States House of Representatives elections in New Jersey

 The 2020 United States House of Representatives elections in New Jersey were held on November 3, 2020, to elect the 12 U.S. representatives from the state of New Jersey, one from each of the state's 12 congressional districts.
 The primary election in which candidates were chosen took place on July 7, 2020.
-The general election coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The general election coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

+No seats changed parties, although Rep. Jeff Van Drew was re-elected as a Republican after switching parties earlier in the year.